 Powerful simulation tools are available, such as IBIS and SPICE, to get you away from the guesswork in idealized models and into more accurate representations of the designed circuit block real-time behaviors.
 Using these simulators provides an early look at the circuit’s behavior and can help troubleshoot problems before the hardware is built.
 This can prevent board rolls and get products to market faster.

-With library management unified, all information for the part is located in the same element that is used for both layout and for BoM management.
-Sourcing of parts with updated pricing and availability provides elegant planning for your Purchasing Department, including user-configurable supplier choices.
+With management unified, all information for the part is located in the same element that is used for both layout and for management.
+Sourcing of with updated pricing and availability provides elegant planning for your Purchasing Department, including user-configurable supplier choices.

-Using Unified Tools Will Have Your Library Talking to Your Bill of Materials Automatically
+Using Unified Tools Will Have Your Talking to Your Bill of Materials Automatically

 Should any updates be made to a component, the change will propagate through all locations where information about the components is located, ensuring the integrity of designs over time.
 Engineers have access to costing and can thoughtfully choose components for both design and cost.